OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 Saving your appointment notes and other details to a customer relationship management (CRM) or note-taking application can help you keep track of meetings you've attended.

 In this article, you'll learn how to set up your Outlook mobile add-in to enable users to log notes and other details about their appointments to your CRM or note-taking application.
-You have the option to implement a UI-less command or task pane.
-After setting up your environment, select the tab for the one you'd like to use and then follow the instructions to update your add-in.
 Throughout this article, we'll be using a fictional CRM service provider named "Contoso".

 > [!IMPORTANT]
 > This feature is only supported on Android with a Microsoft 365 subscription.